D1CED/JWebmail/README.md

 oMail has not seen much progress in the last two decades so my <jannis@fehcom.de> goal is to bring it up to date.
+OMail was tied to qmail.
+JWebmail is not so tightly bound.

 ## This includes:
 - Using a perl web framework and leave the deprecated CGI behind.